 “Design your zine publication to reflect the intensity and craziness that you see around you.
 Use illustrations as much as possible.
 If you can’t draw, steal artwork from other magazines and books.
 Use the random note method of cutting and pasting to create one-of-a-kind designs.
 Artists’ aids such as screen tints and border tapes are a must for the designer who wants to create that tastefully trashy “new wave” look.”

-Of course, just because we have blogs and print-on-demand doesn’t mean that zine making has gone away.
+Of course, just because we have blogs and print-on-demand doesn’t mean that zine printing has gone away.
 In fact, while they haven’t exactly gone anywhere, you could also say they’re making a comeback.
 Zine festivals are popping up around the world, from San Francisco to Melbourne.
 Perusing these festivals, you’ll find some zines of the copied and folded variety, and some printed by companies like Blurb.
 Some, like heavy-metal-jacket zine Endless Blockades, are printed up like newspapers.
 Purists will insist that it’s gotta be a truly DIY zine—it’s photocopied or it’s not a zine.
 While some see print-on-demand as being just another technological advancement, like that old photocopier.

 Artists’ aids such as screen tints and border tapes are a must for the designer who wants to create that tastefully trashy “new wave” look.